Seven weather terms to learn in 2019, like 'hygge'

 The English language is quite versatile when talking about exactly just how lousy it might be outside.
 But sometimes, our feelings toward the weather are just too big for English to handle, and we're forced to turn to other languages for a boost.

-Apropos, here are seven foreign weather words we really need to incorporate into English as spring 2018 draws near.
+Apropos, here are seven foreign weather words we really need to incorporate into English as the holiday season inches toward the New Year.

 You’ve seen this Danish word (pronounced something like “hooga”) bandied about more and more over the years, with many claiming it's the secret to the Danes’ famous contentment with life, despite their country's cold northern location.